laskaux/laskaux.github.io/_posts/2018-12-09-my-fair-lady.md

 We can spend a night dancing or weeping.
 But when the morning is smearing up the sky, we’d go back to our phonetic charts, or any endeavor we choose to undertake.

-Most importantly, however ladylike we’ll be in the coming years, never let the spirit of that vigorous, fearless flowergirl be taken away from us—that’s what makes the transformation begin and continue.
+Most importantly, however “ladylike” we’ll become in the coming years, never let the spirit of that vigorous, fearless flowergirl be taken away from us—that’s what makes the transformation begin and continue.
 Some day in the future, when we’re hesitating or lost, just recall the courage inside us when we knocked at the door of our 27A Wimpole Street and said:

 “I washed my face and hands before I come.
 If you were a gentleman, you would ask me to sit down.”<br /><br />